aiAdrian/flatland_railway_extension/README.md

   The rolling stock data stores the technical characteristics of each locomotive, including tractive effort and speed limits.
 The [DynamicAgent](https://github.com/aiAdrian/flatland_railway_extension/blob/master/flatland_extensions/environment_extensions/DynamicAgent.py) stores the physical properties such as mass and length of the complete train (agent) and requires the rolling stock data to simulate the tractive effort and acceleration.

-  The diagram shows the traction characteristics.
+  The figure illustrates the traction characteristics.
 The speed is plotted on the x-axis.
 The maximum tractive effort is plotted on the y-axis.
 Traction power is limited by the maximum force that traction can exert on the wheel and is further limited by the maximum power of the motor.

 <p align="center" width="100%">
     <img width="20%" src="https://github.com/aiAdrian/flatland_railway_extension/blob/master/images/FlatlandDynamics_RollingStock_tractive_effort.png ">